zorgoros/Rasa-hotel-booking-bot/Readme.md

 ## How to Use

 ### Run the Chatbot
-1. Start the Rasa action server (for custom actions):
+1. Start the Rasa action server (terminal 1)(for custom actions):
    ```bash
    rasa run actions
    ```

-2. Start the Rasa server:
+2. Start the Rasa server (terminal 2):
    ```bash
    rasa run --cors "*" --debug
    ```